 Economic Growth in Chile

-Chile's GDP growth from 2013 to 2022 was much slower than in the prior decade.
+Chile's GDP growth over the last decade was much slower than in the 2000s.
 The economy experienced steady—albeit muted—growth until 2019.
 However, the 2019 social unrest and the 2020 COVID-19 pandemic disrupted this trajectory, causing a significant economic contraction.
-Recovery began in 2021, fueled by rising copper prices and government stimulus measures.
-By 2022, Chile was focused on sustaining this recovery while addressing structural inequalities and diversifying its economy beyond copper dependence.
+Recovery began in 2021, fueled by rising copper prices and government stimulus measures, though growth slipped back into a moderate growth trajectory from 2022, capped by a recent lack of market-friendly structural reforms.

 Chile GDP Chart